ExpHP/dftbplus-sys/doc/installing-dftbplus.md

 $ cp sys/make.x86_64-linux-gnu make.arch
 ```

 **MPI and OpenMP are currently unsupported by `dftbplus-sys`**.
 Try them if you like, but you can almost certainly expect to run into trouble.
-[Let me know it works out for you](https://github.com/ExpHP/dftbplus-sys/issues/new)!
+[Let me know how it works out for you](https://github.com/ExpHP/dftbplus-sys/issues/new)!

 ### Build and test the API